This is basics about roasting coffee.

 Scope of the roasting process

-When you roast coffee you want to get the best taste developed – and avoid bad taste.
+When you roast coffee you want to get the best taste developed AND avoid bad tastes.

-The two main things to focus on when roasting coffee:
+To achieve this the main things to focus on when roasting:

 2) Determine when to stop the roast

 If the heat is too low you will not get enough development of the taste.
 The aroma is flat.
-This roasting flaw is called baked (taste like old bread).
+This roasting problem is called baked (taste like old bread).

 Too little heat will give a late First Crack – which gives a weaker sound = more difficult to hear.